gsaaad/GEN-ReadME-PRO/GeneratedREADME.md

-#  d
+#  Daily-Schedular

-  ## Welcome to d, an application created to assist you.
+  ## Welcome to Daily-Schedular, an application created to assist you.
-  d.
+  This application allows the user to efficiently deal with events during the timeblocks of 9am to 5pm..

 ## Table of Contents